MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 5. Select the view to use, and then select **Done**.

-6. On the record type settings page, select **Publish** to save your changes.
+6. On the entity settings page, select **Publish** to save your changes.

 #### View filters used in a view

 You can view the source query that's used to filter records in a view.
 For example, you can view the source query for the view that shows only active accounts.

-It helps you to have clear understanding on how a record type is configured.
+It helps you to have clear understanding on how an entity is configured.
 For example, filtering and sorting criteria of fields, and order of fields.
 The query is displayed in a view-only mode and you can't make any changes to the query.

 1. In Viva Sales admin settings, select **Forms**.

-2. Select a record type for which you want to see the query used in the selected view.
+2. Select an entity for which you want to see the query used in the selected view.

 3. Select **View filters** under the **Manage fields** section.